bigdatasciencegroup/Keras-Learning/README.md

 # Keras-Learning
-The project is for Learning Keras
+The project is for Learning Keras.